Peddapalli Junction railway station: History

 The railway line between Kazipet and Balharshah was completed in 1929, which made Chennai to directly link to Delhi.

 Peddapalli–Nizamabad railway line (177 km) was sanctioned by P.V.
 Narasimha Rao, 10th Prime Minister of India in the year of 1994.
 Peddapalli-Karimnagar railway line was completed and train services began in 2001 and later on Karimnagar–Jagityal line was completed and demu services were started in 2007.
 The entire line to Nizamabad was completed in the year 2017.
+The station was upgraded in Amrit Bharat Station Scheme in 2023.

 Layout and services

 The station is situated on Delhi–Chennai line which is broad-gauge double electrified.
-And the single line that passes towards Nizamabad runs on diesel locos, where it meets Secunderabad–Manmad line.
+And the single line that passes towards Nizamabad initially started as a diesel line but now stands fully electrified, where it meets Secunderabad–Manmad line.
 The station is served by 22 trains every day and 14 non-daily trains.
 Most of the trains halting or passing through this station are bound for New Delhi.

 As of August 2019, there are no trains that directly connect Peddapalli to Nizamabad or vice versa but there are numerous train services running to and fro Nizamabad till Karimnagar and from Karimnagar till Peddapalli.